Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 • If you do not receive a passing score, you can retake the exam after waiting 90 days.

-What are the 2023 Exam dates for PANRE?
+What are the exam dates for PANRE?

 Physician Assistant National Recertifying Examination Longitudinal Assessment (PANRE-LA)